sharetribe/flex-docs/src/docs/howto-migrations/go-to-flex-migration/index.md

 email address matches the email address in your marketplace.
-The first time they log in to their existing account in your Flex marketplace with a social login, the login provider will ask them for the same permissions it asked when they originally signed up._
+The first time they log in to their existing account in your Flex marketplace with a social login, the login provider will ask them for the same permissions it asked when they originally signed up.
+Also note that Flex does not support PayPal out of the box, so no PayPal information is migrated._

 #### Reviews: